Coast Guard, good Samaritan vessel rescue 2 mariners more than 1,700 miles east of Bermuda

 |0

-This work, Coast Guard, good Samaritan vessel rescue 2 mariners more than 1,700 miles east of Bermuda [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard, good Samaritan vessel rescue 2 mariners more than 1,700 miles east of Bermuda, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT